How Different Types of Retirement Savings Are Taxed

 Having a range of options to generate income in retirement can give you flexibility.

-The U.S. tax code can be complicated—and become even more so when you retire.
+The U.S. tax code can be complicated—and may seem even more so when you retire.
 That’s because in retirement, you have to create your own paycheck.
-You may lean on things like Social Security, a 401(k), Roth accounts and other sources to get the money you’ll need.
-But it’s important to know that these sources are all taxed differently.
+You may lean on Social Security, a 401(k), Roth accounts and other sources to get the money you’ll need.
+But it’s important to know that these income sources are all taxed differently.

-At first blush, this can feel overwhelming and complicated.
+For many people, this concept can feel overwhelming and complicated.
 But it also presents an opportunity: If you know what you’re doing, you can use different retirement income sources to your advantage—allowing you to strategically manage your taxes, which can help you keep more of your money.

 Here are some common retirement income sources and how they’re taxed.